neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 # Lab 02.1: Data model and model-driven app

-In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for fixing problems or managing the overall effort.
+In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for tracking problems and managing the overall effort.

 ## What you will learn